 Alternate Job Titles: Senior Web Designer, Web Designer, Sr, Web Designer, Sr.

-How much does a Web Designer, Sr. make an hour?
-The median hourly wage for a Web Designer, Sr. is $40, as of September 06, 2017, with a range usually between $35-$45, however this can vary widely depending on a variety of factors.
-Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of hourly wages for people with the job title Web Designer, Sr. in the United States.
+How much does a Web Designer, Sr. make?
+The median annual Web Designer, Sr. salary is $83,123, as of September 06, 2017, with a range usually between $73,697-$93,352, however this can vary widely depending on a variety of factors.
+Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Web Designer, Sr. in the United States.

 COMPANALYST DRIVES ENTERPRISE SUCCESS

 Learn how best-in-class companies use CompAnalyst to create new,

 This chart describes the expected percentage of people who perform the job of Web Designer, Sr. in the United States that make less than that annual salary.
 For example the median expected annual pay for a typical Web Designer, Sr. in the United States is $83,123, so 50% of the people who perform the job of Web Designer, Sr. in the United States are expected to make less than $83,123.

 Source: HR Reported data as of September 06, 2017